How to Get a Contract's First Transfer Event

 Press enter and answer the project prompt as follows:

 Press enter again to complete the prompt.
-If successful, a package.json
+If successful, a package.json file will have been created in your directory.

 Get Contract’s First Transfer Event

 In this section, we will use Alchemy’s Transfer API to retrieve the contract’s first transfer event.
-The Alchemy SDK allows us to call the alchemy_getAssetTransfers
+We can call the alchemy_getAssetTransfers function and filter transfers by passing in the following object parameters:

-To get started finding a contract’s first transfer, let’s create a file inside our project folder named FirstTransfer.js
+To get started finding a contract’s first transfer, let’s create a file inside our project folder named FirstTransfer.js and add the following code to utilize the alchemy_getAssetTransfers endpoint:

-.
+Above, we created an async function called getFirstTransfer.
 To learn more about how what it does, view the commented notes above.

 To use your script, run the following command in your terminal: